DevOps for modern software development

 - Software Deployment—People that install the finished system on the hardware— or release management.

-It can be even more complex in large corporate environments with a big infrastructure foot print, application integration that requires architectural standards, databases for managing huge amounts of transactions and customer information and information security to protect it.
+It can be even more complex in large corporate environments with a big infrastructure foot print, application integration that requires architectural standards, databases for managing huge amounts of transactions with customer information and information security to protect it.

-But for sake of simplicity—I will focus on how software development at the core of those 4 roles—since that is the area IT Leaders have the most control and impact.
+For sake of simplicity—I will focus on how software development at the core of those 4 roles—since that is the area IT Leaders have the most control and impact.

 I have heard it said, more than once, that software development is more “art” than “science”—because getting all of the people in those 4 key areas working together using the same processes at the same pace can be challenging.
-If all parts of the process don’t mesh together the finished product will be late, be missing features or have defects—which are the big 3 things you want to get right when building software.
+If all parts of the process don’t mesh together the finished product will be late, missing features or have defects—which are the big 3 things you want to get right when building software.

 The working friction between the 4 core areas is usually the largest barrier to success for IT managers to meet business needs, cost effectively with the desired quality as quickly as possible.